ZpeedTube/trijam/updater/README.md

 # Updater
+For auto updating this git repository.
+(You need to be collaborator to be albe to run this.)

 ## installation
 For this program to work you need to have installed Node.js with npm AND github command line interface.